SenteonLLC/senteonllc.github.io/version/latest/Main.md

 <img src="images/uac.png" width="250">

-## Senteon Agent Command Line Install
+## Senteon Agent Command-line Install
 Senteon Agent can be installed using Msiexec.
 All available flags can be found in the MsiExec documentation.
 The Senteon recommended install command flags can be found below.